VIBRATION MONITORING CASE STUDY:

 Constellation Boulevard.
 Century Plaza.
 Avenue of the Stars.
 Rodeo Drive.
 When tunneling beneath such American icons, the need to protect them from harm takes on a heightened level of importance.

-So the geotechnical engineering team at Analysts & Solutions Consultants (ASC) turned to Inzwa to provide vibration monitoring of station sites at these high-profile locations during a five-year excavation and tunneling subway expansion project.
+So the geotechnical engineering team at Analysis and Solutions Consultants (ASC) turned to Inzwa to provide vibration monitoring of station sites at these high-profile locations during a five-year excavation and tunneling subway expansion project.
 They chose the Veva III for four key reasons: